 Whisky vs. Whiskey: What’s the Difference?

-Whisky vs. whiskey - what's in a name?
-Are these two spellings nothing more than an "I say toMAYto and you say toMAHto" situation, or does that extra 'e' have some kind of special significance?
+Are these two spellings nothing more than an 'I say toMAYto and you say toMAHto' situation, or does that extra 'e' have some kind of special significance?

 When shopping for whiskey, it's common to see the drink listed as both whiskey and whisky.
 Most people know that there are two different ways to spell the word, but that's about as far as it goes.
 Luckily, we're here to clarify the situation by explaining why there are two different spellings for one drink and what the differences are.